 Staging is used to determine a prognosis for cancer, which often helps establish the most effective way to treat it.
 In general, the more that can be known about a patient’s condition, the more effective treatment will be.

 Presently, most mesothelioma doctors rely on a model of staging by the American Joint Committee on Cancer called TNM.
-This system considers 3 key pieces of information:
+This system considers three key pieces of information:

 Dr. Friedberg at the time of the study was Chief of the Section of Thoracic Surgery at Penn Presbyterian Medical Center and Co-Director of the Penn Mesothelioma and Pleural Disease Program.

 “I am unaware of any other group that is sampling these nodes.
 They are not currently part of the staging system for mesothelioma, or any other cancer for that matter,” said Dr. Friedberg in a press release.
 “What we have shown here is that even though these lymph nodes are not described in relation to this cancer, they are highly significant.”

 The study found that more than half of the patients had cancer metastatic to these lymph nodes and that, in some of these patients, those were the only lymph nodes containing metastatic cancer.
 This means the lymph nodes in the rib cage were the primary set of nodes affected by mesothelioma cancer

 The Importance of Effective Staging